-Hoare proved in~\cite{Hoa85} that each tautology in PL can be (expressed and) proved with his axioms for the conditional.
+Hoare proved in~\cite{Hoa85} that each tautology in propositional logic can be (expressed and) proved with his axioms for the conditional.
 According to~\cite{BP10}, this also holds for $\CP_\stat$, and thus also for $\SSCLe$ if we identify the symmetric connectives with their left-sequential counterparts.